sidnb13/deep-learning-specialization/course-4/week-1.md

   - Flip the kernel vertically then horizontally (mirroring)
 - Use flipped kernel for convolution $\rightarrow$ cross-correlation
   - Not required in NNs
-- Convolution is associative but not commutative
+- Convolution obeys property of being associative but not commutative
   - $(A*B)*C=A*(B*C)$